MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

    <microej.sample.applications>`.

-This tutorial describes step by step how to go from the FreeRTOS BSP to a MicroEJ Application that runs on the MicroEJ Platforms and prints the classic ``"Hello, World!"``.
+This tutorial describes step by step how to go from the FreeRTOS BSP to a MicroEJ Application that runs on the MicroEJ Platform and prints the classic ``"Hello, World!"``.

 In this tutorial: